 A lot of meetings, especially in the field of design are handovers to developers and gathering feedback from clients or stakeholders.
 One simple trick, or to be specific, one simple tool that helped me reduce handover calls and feedback loops with clients was Loom.
 It allows you to record your screen while also recording your face and voice.
 After everything is said, you can easily share your screencast with a link to your colleagues.

 Keep certain times of your day or week free by just blocking them by yourself.
-I'm this time you will be completely able to focus on your deep work tasks.
+During this time you will be completely able to focus on your deep work tasks.

-Some reoccurring meetings maybe are not needed to be held frequently.
-Just set it up as a single event and see later if another is needed.
+Some reoccurring meetings are not needed to be held frequently eventually.
+Just set it up as a single event and check later if another one is needed.
+Nothing steals you more time than a regular meeting that might have not a specific purpose.

 I hope these tips are useful to you and you get more focus time with this.